[This post was originally published on 8th March 2022. It has been updated on 28th Sep 2022.]

 1. Playfair Display

-The perfect choice for banner titles would be Playfair Display font.
+The perfect font for banner titles would be Playfair Display font.
 It is not a traditional Display font, but it is named so as it was extensively used for display use.
-There has been a staggering increase in brands using bold, high-contrast serifs in the logos and copies; it is expected to be a trend in 2020 as it leaves a deep humanizing effect for brands using them.
+There has been a staggering increase in brands using bold, high-contrast serifs in the logos and copies; it is expected to be a trend in 2022 as it leaves a deep humanizing effect for brands using them.

 2. Veteran Typewriter